Peppermint and caraway oil, ginger, Rikkunshito, and iberogast are natural remedies that may improve indigestion.

 - There was only one study with 11 patients with indigestion reviewed for ginger’s effectiveness.

-- The patients received either 1.2 grams of ginger or placebo.
+- The patients received either 1.2 grams of ginger or a placebo.

 - Although ginger was well-tolerated compared to placebo, there was no significant improvement.